- About the Library

 In consideration of others, please refrain from cell phone conversations in the library’s reading room and stacks, and set cell phones to silent or vibrate.
 The library lounge, outside the library doors, offers comfortable chairs for cell phone use and conversation.

 Computers & Loaner Laptops

 The laptops available for checkout from Thorndike Library are primarily for enrolled student use as a supplement to the computers available in the Neva Goodwin Computer Lab.
-There are four Dell laptops and two Macbook Pro laptops for in-library use only with the exception of class presentations.
-Six NetBooks are available for week long use; extended use is possible with library staff approval.
-Download our full policy(218kb .pdf).
+There are two Dell laptops laptops for in-library-use only with the exception of class presentations.
+There are two laptops, one Mac and one PC, with Adobe for graphic design needs.
+Five Dell laptops are available for 3-day, out-of-the-library use; extended use needs should be directed to Computer Services.